gscano/buffer_handle/README.md

 void reset(char * buffer, Size max_length, Size & previous_length);
 ```

-###### Pad
+###### Padding

 The `pad_left` and `pad_right` functions could be used to fill the left, respectively right, side of a buffer.
 For `pad_left`, the content to pad is between `begin` and `end` while for `pad_right` it is between `end` and `begin + max_length`.
-If `UsePreviousLength` is false then the `memset` will happen on these regions.
-However, if it is true, the `previous_length` argument will be compared to the current length.
+If `UsePreviousLength` is `false` then the `memset` will happen on these regions.
+However, if it is `true`, the `previous_length` argument will be compared to the current length.
 Then, if the previous length is smaller than the current length, no `memset` is required since the new content entirely overwrites the previous content.
 On the other hand, if the previous length is strictly bigger than the current length, the differential region between the previous and the actual content is reset by `memset`.

 ```cpp
 //Defined in buffer_handle/helper.hpp